-The following sentences offer two choices, one using anxious and another using eager.
-Which is correct in each case?
+The following sentences offer a choice between anxious and eager.
+Which word is more accurate in each case?

-- Knowing that the stock market was bullish, we were (anxious about learning / eager to learn) the current market value of the stocks we purchased last year.
+- Having heard on the morning news that the stock market was sluggish, we are (anxious about/eager to learn) the current market value of the stocks we purchased yesterday.

-Another way to distinguish between these words is to remember that eager is often followed by the to of an infinitive whereas anxious is often followed by a preposition, most commonly about.
-One is eager to do or to be something.
-One is anxious about something.
+Another way to distinguish between these two words is to remember that eager is often followed by the to of an infinitive, whereas anxious is often followed by a preposition, most commonly about.
+We are eager to do or to be something, but we are anxious about something.
 If we are tempted to use an infinitive after the word anxious (as in “we were anxious to go on vacation”), most likely we should be using eager instead.

-One’s feelings about the current market value of one’s stocks can be marked by either enthusiasm or worry, depending upon what one has recently heard about the state of the stock market.
-Since the writer in sentence 2 has heard reports that the market has been sluggish, he or she would use the phrase “anxious about learning” to express uneasiness and perhaps even anxiety.
+Feelings about the current market value of our stocks can be marked by either enthusiasm or worry, depending on what we have recently heard about the state of the stock market.
+Since the writer in sentence 2 has heard reports that the market has been sluggish, the phrase “anxious about” more accurately expresses uneasiness and perhaps even anxiety.

-TEST YOURSELF: Which word is the better choice in each sentence?
+TEST YOURSELF: Which word—eager or anxious—is the better choice in each sentence?

-- We were (eager / anxious) to find out what grade we had earned on our history exam because we had studied well and felt as though we had answered each question thoroughly.
+- We were ___________ to find out what grade we had earned on our history exam because we had studied well and felt as though we had answered each question thoroughly.

-- The board of directors was (eager / anxious) about having to cut each department’s budget by 15 percent, for they knew that some people would lose their jobs.
+- The board of directors was __________ about having to cut each department’s budget by 15 percent, for they knew that some people would lose their jobs.

-- I was (eager / anxious) about buying a new car because I was not sure I could afford one.
+- I was _________ about buying a new car because I was not sure I could afford one.

-- I was (eager / anxious) to buy a new car even though I was not sure I could afford one.
+- I was _________ to buy a new car even though I was not sure I could afford one.

-- We were (anxious / eager) concerning the plans for a new hazardous waste disposal site near our home.
+- We were ___________ concerning the plans for a new hazardous waste disposal site near our home.